You Credit Score- How's Your FICO?

-Since we live in an computer-driven society, it's not surprising that your ability to repay your mortgage boils down to a single number.
+Since we live in an automated society, it's not surprising that your ability to repay your mortgage loan comes down to a single number.

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, all of the agencies use the following to determine a credit score:
+While each of the models considers a range of data available in your credit report, the differences aren't huge; each agency uses the following factors to calculate a score:

-- Balances on your Credit Cards - How many accounts do you hold?
-How much do you owe on your accounts?
+- Your Credit Card Balances - How many accounts do you carry?
+How much do you owe?

 - Credit Inquiries - How many times have you had your credit checked for a loan?

-You can get a free credit report every year from the three major agencies at AnnualCreditReport.com.
+You can get a federally-mandated free credit report once per year from the three major agencies at AnnualCreditReport.com.
 These reports do not include a free score, but it's very inexpensive to get one at the same time.

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Armed with this information, you'll be a more informed consumer and you'll be better positioned to get the right mortgage for you.

 Want to know more about credit scores?
 Call us at 4787462063.